 Electricity is available on all hotel nights for charging electronic equipment but not on camping nights.
 Mobile phone reception and 3G is widely available, many hotels have wifi.

-Riding clothes, half chaps are recommended, riding gloves, riding boots, walking shoes, fleece, warm jacket, sweatshirt, long sleeved shirts, windcheater/raincoat, plenty of socks, light flip flops/sandals, sunblock, sunglasses with string, insect repellent, torch, camera on a shoulder strap with a pouch which can be secured to your belt, plenty of film and batteries, binoculars, water bottle.
+Riding clothes, half chaps (recommended), riding gloves, riding boots, walking shoes, fleece, warm jacket, sweatshirt, long sleeved shirts, windcheater/raincoat, plenty of socks, swimwear, light flip flops/sandals, sunblock, sunglasses with string, insect repellent, torch, camera on a shoulder strap with a pouch which can be secured to your belt, plenty of film and batteries, binoculars, water bottle.

 There is no laundry service after arrival in Johdpur until Delhi so ample supply of socks and underwear will be necessary.
 It is recommended that a riding hat is worn, if not you will be grateful for a light scarf to keep dust and grime out of your hair.
 This will also be useful if visiting any Sikh shrines when the head must be covered.
 Out of respect to local custom women should avoid bare shoulders, legs and low neck lines.
 Many historic palaces have no heating so make sure that you have warm socks, trousers etc

 Set dates are available between October and March (inclusive), 8 days/7nights.
-Other dates by arrangement for goups of 5 or more, private departures can be arranged from 5 onwards.
+Other dates by arrangement for groups of 5 or more, private departures can be arranged from 5 onwards.

 |Riding days||Product item description||£|